Jermaine Couisnard: Personal life

-Couisnard is the son of Jermaine Couisnard and Raven Merkerson and has two younger sister, Kalani and Maya.
+Couisnard is the son of Jermaine Couisnard and Raven Merkerson and has two younger sisters, Kalani and Maya.
 His father works as a maintenance repair technician.
-In October 2020, Couisnard's best friend Andre Carr was shot and killed.
+In October 2020, Couisnard's best friend DeAndre Bass was shot and killed.
 In August 2021, his mother was diagnosed with colorectal cancer, and Couisnard contemplated leaving school but was persuaded to return by her.